 Arc of sheave belt contact on the smaller sheave not to be less than 170°.
 Driver to be installed on the inlet side for vertical units, and on the drive shaft side for horizontal units.

-Roots recommends the use of two or more 3VX, 5VX or 8VX matched set or banded belts and sheaves.
+ROOTS recommends the use of two or more 3V, 5V or 8V belts and sheaves.